Introduction to Docker

 run specific imagedocker run <IMAGE_NAME>

-command but those specific commands must be specified in the imagedocker create <IMAGE_NAME>
+command but those specific commands must be specified in the image- docker run behind the scene is

 docker ps